Dinista/Expression-Evaluator/README.md

 The article can be found in the folder <i>/docs</i>

-<b>This is the first project of the class Imperative and Object Oriented Programming Paradigm </b>
+<b>First project of the class Imperative and Object Oriented Programming Paradigm </b>

 ## How to use